theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 >
 #
 > Computer security is a   branch of computer technology with the objective of
-# NSg/V+   NSg      VL D/P NPr/V  P  NSg/V+   NSg        P    D   NSg/J     P
+# NSg/V+   NSg      VL D/P NPr/V  P  NSg/V+   N🅪Sg       P    D   NSg/J     P
 > protecting information from unauthorized access , disruption , or    modification
 # V          NᴹSg        P    V/J+         NSg/V+ .
 NSg+       .
 NPr/C NSg+
 > while     maintaining the accessibility and usability of the system for its     intended